w3c/miniapp/specs/uri/docs/Q&A.md

-## About use case
+## About use cases

-### 1. Is `location` in [Example 1](https://w3c.github.io/miniapp/specs/uri/#example-1-use-miniapp-uri-in-a-mini-app-1-miniapp-uri) related to `location` of dom?
+### 1. Is `location` in [Example 1](https://w3c.github.io/miniapp/specs/uri/#example-1-use-miniapp-uri-in-a-mini-app-1-miniapp-uri) related to the HTML [Location](https://html.spec.whatwg.org/multipage/history.html#the-location-interface) interface?

-**Answer：** There is no association.
-It is recommended that the user agent provide MiniApp URI analysis results in the runtime environment of the MiniApp.
+**Answer:** There is no association.
+It is recommended that the user agent provides MiniApp URI analysis results in the runtime environment of the MiniApp.